sharronesofer/visual_dm/assets/ASSET_STRUCTURE.md

 3. Use PNG format with transparent backgrounds.
 4. For new animation types or asset categories, update this document and the relevant README.md.
 5. Test new assets with the asset loader to ensure compatibility.
+6. For placeholder assets, use a solid color or simple pattern with the correct dimensions and a visible label (e.g., "DIRTY", "HOUSE") for easy identification during testing.

 ## Examples